bengfarrell/rgf-blog/content/blog/2015-11-20-take-a-virtual-tour-of-the-hive-oakland.md

 [![Samples flowing of Numi's tea.](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/The-Hive-022-334x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/The-Hive-022.jpg) Samples flowing of Numi's tea.</div>

 \-- a fair-trade tea company that's risen to the top of the tea field since their 1999 founding in Oakland.
 Try the Golden Tonic from their [new tumeric tea line](http://shop.numitea.com/Turmeric-Tea/c/NumiTeaStore@Teabag@Turmeric) for a lively, invigorating tea experience.
 There's more?
-[Mason at the Hive](http://www.masonathive.com/) is the name of the Hive's apartments -- 104 of them spread throughout the complex.
+[Mason at the Hive](http://www.masonathive.com/) is the name of the Hive's apartments—104 of them spread throughout the complex.
 Unfortunately, we didn't get a tour of those, but if you rent one, call me?
 And of course, there are the rest of those retail spaces.
-Here are photosets from each of these new businesses -- only one left to open now! -- and a little more description from me as to what sets them apart. **[Truve,](http://www.truvefit.com/) the fitness gym that doubles as an art gallery.** It was truly beautiful inside these walls, and Alison Roessler's commitment to sustainability in designing the space and to sustaining the community by offering free classes shows that she has a beautiful soul as well.
+Here are photosets from each of these new businesses—only one left to open now!—and a little more description from me as to what sets them apart. **[Truve,](http://www.truvefit.com/) the fitness gym that doubles as an art gallery.** It was truly beautiful inside these walls, and Alison Roessler's commitment to sustainability in designing the space and to sustaining the community by offering free classes shows that she has a beautiful soul as well.

 [![The-Hive-034](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/The-Hive-034-334x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2015/11/The-Hive-034.jpg)